• Home

 7. HR Consultant

-Roles & Responsibilities: Provide advisory services on HR strategy, policy design, performance systems, and organizational development.
-Work independently or with consulting firms.
+Roles & Responsibilities: Provide advisory services on HR strategy, policy design, performance management systems, and organizational development.
+Work independently or as part of consulting firms, which are key responsibilities in many jobs after MBA in human resource management.

-Skills Required: HR expertise, consulting skills, communication, problem-solving, business advisory.
+Skills Required: HR expertise, consulting skills, communication, problem-solving, and business advisory skills are essential for professionals pursuing these roles.

 Average Salary Range in India: ₹3- ₹8 LPA